icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

         7. increment of a loop variable
         8. comparison of a loop variable to a loop limit
         9. branch to top of a loop

-        Which of these instructions are the compute operations you identified in (Part 3c) (2 lines)?
         You can use your C code to infer the annotations for the instructions.
+Which of the instructions in your table are the compute operations you identified in (Part 3c) (2 lines)?
     4. Calculate how many times each of the instructions are executed, and fill in the table.
 Looking at the loops in both C and assembly can help with this.

     5. Calculate the total number of instruction executions ($N_{instr}$) (1 line).
 Assuming that each instruction takes 1 cycle to execute, and that 3 instructions can be executed in parellel ($N_{par}$), calculate the runtime of the function ($T_{filter\_h\_analytical}$) in cycles (1 line).